Sbrussee/PathBench-MIL/README.md

 PathBench operates in two modes: Benchmark-mode and Optimization-mode.
 Benchmark mode takes in different options for the computational pipeline (e.g. normalization methods, feature extractors) and benchmarks all possible combinations, outputting a performance table sorted on mode performance.
 Optimization mode simply aims to find the optimal set of computational pipeline hyperparameters to optimize a set performance objective, it will not test all possible combinations.

-One can use PathBench for binary classification, multiclass classification, regression and survival predicition problems.
+One can use PathBench for binary classification, multiclass classification, regression and continuous/discrete survival prediction problems.
 Multiple datasets can be integrated into a single experiment to allowing for training or testing on different data sources.
 All user parameters are captured in a single .yaml file.

 The output of benchmarking experiments can be loaded into a plotly-based visualization app for further investigation.
 We also provide a pipeline which calculates the semantic feature similarity between feature bags which can then be used to build model ensembles.